Tesla reaches milestone with first $1B quarterly profit

 For all its recent success, Tesla’s momentum could still be slowed by a persisting shortage of chips that have become vital parts in modern cars.
 While other major automakers had to dramatically curtail production during the first half, Tesla so far has been able to secure an adequate supply of chips to churn out vehicles at the fastest rate in its history.

+In a Monday conference call, Musk said Tesla keep its manufacturing lines running largely by finding chips from alternate suppliers and then scrambling to rewrite some of the software in its cars to ensure all the technology remained compatible.
+Although he said things appear to be slightly approving, Musk described the chip shortage as still being “quite serious,” making it difficult to plan for the second half of the year.

+“The chip supply is a governing factor on our output,” Musk said.
+“It is out of our hands.”

+In a telling sign that Tesla isn’t immune to the shortage of chips and other components, the company disclosed that it will delay the introduction of a highly anticipated semi truck to some time next year.
+Its original plan was to introduce it this year.

+Musk, who jokingly anointed himself as Tesla’s “Technoking” earlier this year, let investors know that he might not be the executive discussing how the company is faring during the second half of the year.

+After holding regular quarterly updates since Tesla went public 11 years ago, Musk said he no longer intends to be on future calls with analysts unless he has something extremely important to say.
+He told analysts on Monday that he wants to use the time to focus on other work at Tesla.
+The company already has eliminated the department that communicates with reporters.

-In the most recent quarter, Tesla delivered more than 206,000 vehicles within a three-month span for the first time in its history.
+In its most recent quarter, Tesla produced more than 206,000 vehicles within a three-month span for the first time in its history.
 It is also gearing up to add another sports utility vehicle, the Model Y, to its lineup later this year.

-But in a sign that Tesla isn’t immune to the shortage of chips and other components that is hurting its rivals, the company disclosed that it will delay the introduction of a highly anticipated semi truck to some time next year.
-Its original plan was to introduce it this year.
+Some of those vehicles will be manufactured at a new factory in Austin, Texas that’s still on schedule to be completed later this year.

-Tesla also warned that the availability of parts will determine whether it will be able to maintain the first-half production pace that raised hopes the company will be able to manufacture more than 800,000 vehicles this year.
+Despite Tesla is now on a production pace that has raised hopes it will be able to manufacture more than 800,000 vehicles this year.
 That would be a significant increase from nearly 510,000 last year, when government restrictions during the early stages of the pandemic forced the company to temporarily shut down its California factory.

-The uncertainty may have somewhat dampened the investor response to Tesla’s surprisingly strong quarterly results.
-The company’s stock gained more than 2% in extended trading Monday after the second-quarter numbers came out.
+The uncertainty about the chip shortage may have somewhat dampened the investor response to Tesla’s surprisingly strong quarterly results.
+The company’s stock gained more than 1% in extended trading Monday after the second-quarter numbers came out.
 The stock has fallen about 25% from its peak price reached six months ago.